 - What kind of insurance does an HVAC need in North Carolina?

-- What is the certificate of insurance requirement in North Carolina for HVAC contractors?
+- What is the certificate of insurance requirement for HVAC contractors?

 Do you need a license to be an HVAC contractor?